Make a Plan

 - Identify local radio stations, television stations, and cell phone emergency alerts and warnings.

-- Remember: Take with you Proof of Residence (ex: bill with your name and address) for when you are returning to your home, as public safety officers will restrict reentry to residents only.
+- Take Proof of Residence (ex: bill with your name and address) with you for when you are returning to your home, as public safety officers will restrict reentry to residents only.

 - Talk to your neighbors about how you can work together in the event of an emergency.